As a credit card user, it’s also good to explore the benefits of debit cards. Here are some of the benefits of debit

 2) Peace of mind with insurance.
-The second benefit of a debit card over cash is insurance.
 Instead of carrying around a couple hundred bucks in your wallet, just carry a debit card.
 If you get jacked on the streets while shopping, you can rest assured the robber won’t be able to use your card, and if they do, you have the debit card issuer on your side.

 3) Rewards programs.
 Just like with credit cards, debit cards also have rewards programs.
-For example, the ACE Pink Prepaid Debit Card’s award to the consumer is that it donates a portion of all revenue to help fight breast cancer – a total of more than $350,000 in the past two years.
+For example, some cards will donate a portion of all revenue to help fight breast cancer – a total of more than $350,000 in the past two years.
 You should shop around for various rewards benefits.
 Check out the best rewards credit cards.

 4) Convenience.
 A debit card can be used for online transactions, ATMs, and anywhere that Mastercard and Visa are accepted.
 Essentially, the debit card is a fantastic cash replacement for most transactions, except for when you lose NCAA tourney bets!

 1) Protecting Yourself From Yourself.
 If you are at the BMW dealer and really want to splurge, you might only be able to buy a set of wheels instead of the whole car with a $10,000 limit from ACE or any other card.
 That said, I’m sure if you demonstrate your financial muscle, they’ll increase your funding.

 2) Men Mock Men.
 If you hang out with a bunch of unruly, insensitive dudes, they might mock you for being a good guy and carrying a pink debit card.
 If you’re too insecure to use it, then you best keep it hidden or use cash or a manly credit card instead.